-- The Batman Vampire novel Bloodstorm featured Selina Kyle as a were-cat after she was bitten by a vampire, with Batman's occult expert Ariane speculating that the were-creatures turn into their totem animals, with wolves just being the most common.
+- The Batman Vampire novel Bloodstorm features Selina Kyle as a were-cat after she is bitten by a vampire, with Batman's occult expert Ariane speculating that were-creatures turn into their totem animals, with wolves just being the most common.

 - Ursa Major is a Russian superhero (real name: Major Mikhail Ursus) able to turn into a humanoid bear.

-- Gator Grant, a Thing foe, can shift between a regular human form and the form of a humanoid alligator.
-At least once, his transformation was allowed to continue and he turned into regular alligator.
+- Gator Grant from The Thing can shift between a regular human form and the form of a humanoid alligator.
+At least once, his transformation was allowed to continue, and he turned into regular alligator.
 It did not last.

 - Vampirella: One of Vampirella's allies is Pantha/Sekhmet, an ancient Egyptian woman who can transform into a panther.
 There's some degree of Morphic Resonance as well, with her stripperiffic outfit (it's not clear if they're actually clothes or formed directly from her skin) containing cat patterns.